blocksense-network/noir/formal_verification_docs/src/noir_tracer/README.md

 tracing](https://github.com/metacraft-labs/runtime_tracing) Rust library for the tracing format.

+An alternative workflow is provided by [CodeTracer](https://github.com/metacraft-labs/codetracer): a time traveling debugger with built-in support for Noir.
+With it you may traverse the execution timeline forwards and backwards in an intuitive GUI.

+More details can be found in section [Debugging with CodeTracer](#debugging-with-codetracer)

 ## Installation

 As already mentioned, the tool is integrated in the `nargo` CLI, but you need